Deciding on your major or choosing a career can be a challenge. Here are a few words of advice to help you choose.

 - Take CNS 120 and CNS 220

 If you need advice about hours, credits, classes or the requirements for your major or minor, contact your faculty adviser or the Office of Academic Advising (Reynolda Hall 125).
-To learn more about pre-health, pre-allied health, and pre-law advising, contact the pre-professional advisers for these specialty areas and check out our graduate school resources.
+To learn more about Health Professions and pre-law advising, contact the pre-professional advisers for these specialty areas and check out our graduate school resources.

 Business & Enterprise Management